Ethical Foundations and Requirements

-In cases when traditional informed consent is waived or alteration of consent is approved, the approaches to disclosure and authorization shown below may be appropriate from both a regulatory and ethics perspective.
+In cases when traditional informed consent is waived or alteration of consent is approved, the approaches to disclosure and authorization shown below may be appropriate from both regulatory and ethics perspectives.

 - Broad notification includes using posters, emails, brochures, social media or web portals, etc. to provide opportunities to inform patients that research is being conducted (McGraw et al. 2015).
 In some cases, a waiver of consent may be granted, but an IRB may still require that particular study information be posted.